 Property investments are not considered to be ‘liquid’ because we can’t withdraw our investment quickly.
 To get money out we need to sell the property or increase the mortgage.
 This may not be easy – and there can be extra costs such as valuation and real estate agent fees.

 People buy investment properties to make a long-term profit as prices rise.
 In the short term there may be little or no profit from rent after expenses like mortgage, insurance, rates and maintenance are taken into account.
-If we sell within two years of buying, we will also have to pay income tax on the sale.
+And if we sell within 10 years of buying, we will also have to pay income tax on the sale.
+(This is called the 'bright-line property rule'.)

 It is usually harder to borrow money for a rental property than for our own home.
 Some lenders may have lower lending limits for investment properties.
 As with ordinary home loans, lenders will look at what we can afford to repay when we're borrowing for investment property.